 Under Scots law, it is possible for a child or surviving spouse/civil partner to claim legal rights from moveable estate on the death of a parent/spouse/civil partner even where the deceased left a will.
 Legal rights are a protection from disinheritance.
 Children have a right to share one third of the deceased's moveable estate (money, shares etc) if there is a surviving spouse or civil partner or one half if there is no surviving spouse or civil partner.
-A surviving spouse/civil partner has a right to one third of the deceased's moveable estate (money, shares etc) if there are children or one half if there are none.
+A surviving spouse/civil partner have a right to one third of the deceased's moveable estate (money, shares a right to one third of the deceased's moveable estate (money, shares etc) if there are children or one half if there are none.